 Abstract

 In 2017, Polydora websteri, a shell-boring spionid polychaete worm and cosmopolitan invader, was identified for the first time in Washington State.
-Polydora websteri and some of its congeners bore into the shells of calcareous marine invertebrates, reducing the host’s shell integrity, growth, survivorship, and market value.
-Shell-boring Polydora spp. have a history of harming shellfish aquaculture industries worldwide by devaluing products destined for the half-shell market, and requiring burdensome treatments and interventions to manage against infestation.
-Here, we explore the risks of Polydora spp. to the historically unaffected aquaculture industry in Washington State.
+Shell-boring Polydora spp. and related shell-boring spionid polychaetes (e.g., Dipolydora spp., Boccardia spp.), colloquially known as mud worms or mud blister worms, live in burrows within the shells of calcareous marine invertebrates, reducing the host’s shell integrity, growth, survivorship, and market value.
+Mud worms have a long history of impacting shellfish aquaculture industries worldwide by devaluing products destined for the half-shell market and requiring burdensome treatments and interventions to manage against infestation.
+Here, we explore the risks of mud worms to the historically unaffected aquaculture industry in Washington State.
 This mini-review is intended to inform shellfish stakeholders by synthesizing the information needed for immediate action in Washington State.
-We discuss Polydora life history and pathology, summarize the recent documentation of Polydora spp. in Washington State, and discuss its history as a pest species globally, including farm management strategies developed in other infested regions.
-Finally, we review existing regulations that may be leveraged by stakeholders to avoid introduction of Polydora spp into uninfested regions.
+We review the recent documentation of Polydora spp. in Washington State, discuss their history as pest species globally, summarize mud worm life history, and discuss effective control strategies developed in other infested regions.
+Finally, we review existing regulations that could be leveraged by stakeholders to avoid introduction of mud worms into uninfested areas of Washington State.

-Keywords: Polydora, mud worm, invasive species, oyster
+Keywords: Polydora, mud worm, mudworm, mudblister, invasive species, oyster

 Introduction

-In 2017, shell-boring Polydora spp. polychaete worms were positively identified in Washington State (Figure 1), including the cosmopolitan invader Polydora websteri(Martinelli et al. 20).
-These parasitic marine polychaetes in the family Spionidae bore into the shells of calcareous marine invertebrates, and may pose an economic and ecological risk to cultured and native shellfish species (Lunz 1941; Simon and Sato-Okoshi 2015).
-Prior to positive identification in 2017, no native or introduced shell-boring Polydora species had been described from Washington State (Martinelli et al. 2020; Lie 1968).
+In 2017 the cosmopolitan invader Polydora websteri Hartman, a shell-boring polychaete worm, was positively identified in Washington State for the first time (Figure 1) (Martinelli et al. 2020).
+These parasitic marine polychaetes in the family Spionidae bore into the shells of calcareous marine invertebrates and can pose an economic and ecological risk to cultured and native shellfish species (Lunz 1941; Simon & Sato-Okoshi 2015).
+Prior to the first report of P. websteri in 2017, no native or introduced shell-boring Polydora species had been described from Washington State (Lie 1968; Martinelli et al. 2020).

-P. websteri is common to many other shellfish aquaculture regions (Simon and Sato-Okoshi 2015), with a broad host range, including seven oyster, one mussel, and three scallop species (Simon and Sato-Okoshi 2015).
-Polydora spp. are colloquially known as mud worms, or mud blister worms, and have a long history of reducing shellfish aquaculture production and value in regions such as Australia, New Zealand, South Africa, Chile, Mexico, the East and Gulf coasts of the United States, Hawaii, New Brunswick, and British Columbia (Table 1).
-Despite previous observations of P. websteri in nearby regions such as British Columbia (Bower et al. 1992) and California (Hartman 1961), neither benthic surveys nor shellfish growers have historically identified shell-boring mud worms in Washington State.
-The worm’s local history, whether as an invader or a species that was not previously identified, and its state-wide infestation rates are unknown.
-The 2017 study reports that Polydora prevalence in Pacific oysters sampled from public beaches was as high as 53% in one embayment of South Puget Sound (Martinelli et al. 2020) and suggests that infestation rates may have recently increased to levels at which observers (e.g., growers, agency personnel) take notice.
+Polydora spp. and related genera are colloquially known as mud worms, or mud blister worms, and have a long history of reducing shellfish aquaculture production and value in regions such as Australia, New Zealand, South Africa, Chile, Mexico, Hawaii, the east and Gulf coasts of the United States, and the east and west coasts of Canada (Table 1).
+Among the shell-boring spionids, P. websteri is the most notorious invader and is common to many other shellfish aquaculture regions (Simon & Sato-Okoshi 2015), with a broad host range including seven oyster, one mussel, and three scallop species (Simon & Sato-Okoshi 2015).
+Despite previous observations of mud worms in nearby regions such as British Columbia (Bower et al. 1992) and California (Hartman 1961), shellfish growers have not historically identified shell-boring mud worms in Washington State.
+It is unclear whether the mud worms are recent invaders or have been present but were not previously detected due to low-level infestation, sampling methods or lack of awareness, nor is the state-wide infestation rate yet known.
+The 2017 study reports that mud blister prevalence in Pacific oysters (Crassostrea gigas) sampled from public beaches in Washington State was as high as 53% in one embayment of South Puget Sound (Martinelli et al. 2020) and suggests that infestation rates may have recently increased to levels at which observers (e.g., growers, agency personnel) take notice.
 Ongoing work will determine infestation rates for the Salish Sea and Willapa Bay regions.